As part of the Woolman Hill board’s strategic planning process, the board approved the following vision in June 2018:

 Our vision is to provide a welcoming sanctuary where people come to be restored and inspired, and leave with the strength to act out of love, sowing seeds of peace that lead to a world transformed.

-In January 2013, the board approved the following Minute of Purpose:
+In March 2017, the board approved the following MINUTE OF PURPOSE:

 Woolman Hill is a Quaker retreat center, open to all, on a beautiful New England ridge-top.
-We create opportunities for people to connect with that of God in themselves, in others, and in the natural world.
+We create opportunities for people to connect with the Divine in themselves, in others, and in the natural world.

 To foster, develop and strengthen the testimonies of the Religious Society of Friends by securing and maintaining suitable premises for holding Meetings for Worship, meditation and study, for retreats, conferences, seminars and other religious and educational activities.

 Click on these links to read more about the history of Woolman Hill or to find out more about Quakers.